borishejblum/boriswebsite/content/home/about.md

 # Hi, I'm Boris !

 I am a University teacher and a researcher in biostatistics.
-This website is both a personal website and a blog !
+This website is both a personal website and a blog.

 Broadly speaking, my main research focus is on the longitudinal analysis of high-dimensional biomedical data.
 My latest projects include gene set analysis of longitudinal gene expression, Bayesian nonparametric modeling of longitudinal flow-cytometry data and anonymous probabilistic patient record linkage in high-dimension.